mmore500/waves/blog/_posts/2020-07-31-Uma-Sethuraman.md

 ## Drawbacks of the Naive Implementation ##
 - Genomes are often very large, from **hundreds of thousands** of sites to **millions** of sites.
-- So copying very large genomes from generation to generation can be expensive and time-consuming.
 - With large genome sizes and low mutation rates, the number of sites mutated in an offspring is significantly less than the number of sites which remain the same between parent and offspring.
 - This makes the naive genome class’s approach of directly copying genomes from parent to offspring very inefficient in terms of time and memory, much like the gif below!